theOTCWarrior/XposedFakeLocation/README.md

 ## **Installation**

-You can always simply install the latest version from the releases page.
+You can always install the latest stable version from the releases page.
 If you want to build by yourself:

 1. **Clone or Download the Repository**